-There are the marathon maniacs, the half marathon maniacs, the bling chasers, the 50 staters and my best friend the all 50 states by 25 race seekers.
+There are the marathon maniacs, the half marathon maniacs, the bling chasers, the 50 staters and my friend the all 50 states by 25 race seekers.

 For many runners, once they’ve crossed that first 26.2 finish line there’s a need for a bigger goal.
 And a goal that involves a lot of runcations is all the more exciting!

 - They’re required to run at least two qualifying races, but can run more if they’re super ambitious.

 Now, I know we aren’t out there to win, but that’s the great thing about running, you don’t have to be an elite to enjoy the same experience…in fact you just get longer to enjoy each race :).

-What are the races?
+What are the Marathon Majors?